 Federal loans are eligible for student loan relief.

-The student loan relief outlined in the CARES Act applies to federal student loans only.
+The student loan relief outlined in the CARES Act and extended by the executive order applies to federal student loans only.
 Some of the provisions, specifically the interest waiver, only apply to federal student loans owned by the Department of Education.
 If you have private student loans and need assistance, contact your servicer to see if they can help.